vinceimbat/vinceimbat/content/essays/why walk.md

 # Walking is Being

 My ultimate life vision has been to understand this world, my place in it, and how I should move in it.
 I dream of being on my deathbed one day (or wherever death overcomes me) and saying to myself, "I have lived well.
 I have lived a life of meaning."
-That is the [[About me|ultimate vision]].
+That is the [[about|ultimate vision]].
 And walking is perhaps an unlikely means to fulfill that.

 But why walk when I could probably be better off dedicating my life to a cause, working with people, and fighting for those in need, as I did in the past?
 Why choose a mostly solitary activity that is impractical, hard, seemingly selfish, and frighteningly pointless?